kemmot/PyTasks/README.md

 -----------------------------------------------------------------------------------------------------

 ## Start Command
-Sets the start time of an existing command.
+Sets the start time of existing tasks.

 ### Usage
 ```